ARMmbed/mbed-os-5-docs/docs/tutorials/using_apis/connectivity/tls_tutorial.md

 <span class="images">![](https://s3-us-west-2.amazonaws.com/mbed-os-docs-images/tlssocket02.png "Getting root CA via OpenSSL")<span>Getting root CA through OpenSSL.</span></span>

-## Placing the CA in code
+## Placing the CA certificate in code

-To use the CA in code, you need to store it in a string and escape the content.
+To use the CA certificate in code, you need to place it in a C-style string variable initialized with a multi-line string literal.
 For example:

 ```c
 // Every line ends with `\n`